What is the RAF electrical comprehension test?

 Once you've completed the full test, you'll have to wait a short while before getting your results.

-There isn't a pass mark as such, but it's important to note that the better you do on each section of the test, the more options you'll have available to you when it comes to making a decision as to what you want to do in the RAF.
+There isn't a pass mark as such, but it's important to note that the better you do on each section of the test, the more options you'll have available to you when it comes to deciding what you want to do in the RAF.

 How to pass the RAF electrical comprehension test

-Check out our full RAF AST and CBAT aptitude tests page here that include free tests.
+Check out our full RAF AST and CBAT aptitude tests page here that includes free tests.